Vyral/base-template/_posts/2023-09-01-tulsa-looks-good-on-the-williams-route-66-marathon.md

   - Business Spotlight
   - Oklahoma
 excerpt: >-
-  Jennie recently stopped by Iron Gate Tulsa to connect with Executive Director, Carrie Henderson to hear about all the great work they are doing for the Tulsa community!
+  Jennie caught up with Executive Director, Destiny Green to hear what to expect for the run on the Mother of all Roads!
+The Williams Route 66 Marathon showcases the best of what Tulsa has to offer!
 enclosure:
 pullquote:
 enclosure_type: video/mp4